 Talking to people working remotely, more than half will say that they feel disconnected from the goings-on at their company.
 No matter how many virtual sit-downs you have or how many video chats you have on a daily basis, you need a system for connecting each employee to the whole company.
-That where an intranet site comes in.
+That is where an intranet site comes in.

 Make a Plan

 Your intranet is a great way to improve internal communication and collaboration for your employees.
 They’ll find corporate information, communicate, and add important info about their projects to it.

 A modern intranet allows everyone at your business to feel efficient and informed of events, projects, and conferences, benefiting even remote workers.

 Intranets are great informational resources for employees to learn about your organization and it’s services.
 It should be organized to let your employees know about new products and projects as they happen.